pecrago/EMG-controlled-stimulation/Read_me.txt

-			EMGbyFrame			calulates the EMG produced by all APs in a frame ForcebyFrame			calculates the force produced by all APs in a frame gsfm.m				estimates voluntary emg level in current frame
+			EMGbyFrame			calulates the EMG produced by all APs in a frame ForcebyFrame			calculates the force produced by all APs in a frame gsfm.m				estimates voluntary emg level in current frame signalnoise.m			creates band-limited noise to add to EMG

 		saves	EMG_controlled_stim_xxx.dat	The entire workspace of rampVol_arbStim